MrZoidberg/VaultSharp.Extensions.Configuration/README.md

 ## Limitations

-Currently, only token and AppRole based authentication is supported.
+- Currently, only token and AppRole based authentication is supported.
+- Reload tokens are not supported.
+- TTL of the secrets is not controlled.